Blueberry Grow Guide

 After their first year, you should prune blueberry bushes right after the berry season has ended enough to prevent over production of fruit and to keep the bushes to a manageable height.
 Don’t prune off more than 1/3 of the bush each year.

-Mulch your blueberry bushes annually to prevent weeds and hold in soil moisture.
+It’s a good idea to mulch your blueberry bushes annually to prevent weeds and to keep soil moist.
 Blueberry roots grow close to the surface, so it is not advisable to till or cultivate the soil for weed control.
 Rabbiteye blueberries have few pests or diseases to worry about.